 Making Life Richer is here with an awesome easy homemade hummus recipe that you can make without using tahini.
 Tahini is typically a staple with hummus recipes, but we don’t often have it on hand.
 This recipe is simple and flavorful, you won’t even miss the tahini.
 We make this dip for parties and even to pack in healthy lunches.
-Thank you to Lisa for this recipe!
+Thank you to Lisa for this easy and healthy recipe!

 Imagine showing up at your friend’s house for Book Club.
 You walk in and see this amazing spread of all the wonderful foods that everyone has contributed for the evening.
 And you think, “Will they turn their noses up at my hastily put together offering?”
 No need to worry.
 I’ve got you covered!
 Lisa, from Making Life Richer is here today to share an easy homemade hummus recipe that you can make at home without tahini!